 How do we resolve this potential cycle of pain before it begins?

 Remember, the initial cause of this was the muscle group tightening around the neck and shoulders.
 To keep this area flexible and relaxed, stretching is key.
 Levator scapula stretches help to lengthen this muscle where it attaches to your shoulder-blade (scapula), offering better range of motion and a more relaxed position.
 This, in turn, will help you to maintain proper posture by keeping your neck and shoulders neutral, relaxed, and the muscles elongated.

 If you are already experiencing tension headaches, a simple stretch can be utilized by facing straight ahead, putting one hand on the back of your skull, and gently pulling your chin down to your chest.
 This will lengthen the neck muscles and release any tension that has been causing headaches.

-A car accident can inflict many systemic injuries, but with knowledge and consistent practice, you can stem the onset of pain.
+An accident can inflict many systemic injuries, but with knowledge and consistent practice, you can stem the onset of pain.
 Of course, the best way to ensure relief from chronic pain is by visiting a specialist that can cater to your exact needs.